-What is Upper Blepharoplasty?
+What is upper blepharoplasty?

-1. The descent of the eyebrow
+- The descent of the eyebrow

-2. Extra skin around the upper eyelid area
+- Extra skin around the upper eyelid area

-Sometimes, it can be a combination of both.
-With an upper blepharoplasty, you can easily get rid of the problem of heavy feeling lids.
-Note that this procedure is not the same as a brow lift, although Youthful Reflections may perform these two procedures together.
+An upper blepharoplasty, also known as an eyelid lift, alleviates that heavy eyelid feeling.
+However, this procedure is not the same as a brow lift, although we may perform these two procedures together.

 Dr. Boggess has been successfully performing eyelid lifts for more than 19 years.
 One of the most common questions our facial plastic surgery experts are asked is whether the patient will be sedated throughout the surgery.
 An eyelid lift can safely be performed with local anesthesia, conscious sedation, or general anesthesia.